 Ease of Use

 Whether you decide to sign up with CurrencyFair or TorFX, the initial application process should take no more than a few minutes.
 Both companies verify the details you provide before activating your account.
-If you are looking for website access in French or Polish, turning to CurrencyFair is ideal.
+If you are looking for website access in French or German, turning to CurrencyFair is ideal.

 - To register, you have to complete a simple online application form.

 - CurrencyFair lets you register as an individual or a business.

 - It accepts payments via electronic bank transfers from its global customers.

 - Express payments in various European currencies may be made using Mastercard or Visa debit cards.

 - Australians can make payments via BPAY.